epfml/getting-started/README.md

 There are two clusters available to us: the IC cluster (department only) and the RCP cluster (EPFL-wide).
 The IC cluster is currently equipped with V100 (32GB) and A100 (40GB) GPUs, while the RCP cluster has A100 (80GB) GPUs.
 You can switch between the two clusters and their respective GPUs.
 The system is built on top of [Docker](https://www.docker.com) (containers), [Kubernetes](https://kubernetes.io) (automating deployment of containers) and [run:ai](https://run.ai) (scheduler on top of Kubernetes).

+For starters, we recommend you to go through the [minimal basic setup](#minimal-basic-setup) first and then read the [important notes](#important-notes-and-workflow).

-If you have any questions about the cluster or the setup, please reach out to any of your colleagues.
+If you come up with any question about the cluster or the setup that you do not find answered here, you can check the [frequently asked questions page](faq.md).
+Also, please do not hesitate to reach out to any of your colleagues.
 For specific problems and errors you think you should not be getting, open a ticket to `support-icit@epfl.ch` (for IC cluster) or `supportrcp@epfl.ch` (for RCP cluster).
+There are also [quick links](#quick-links) below.

-**Using the cluster creates costs.
-Please do not forget to stop your jobs when not used!**
+>[!CAUTION] Using the cluster creates costs.
+Please do not forget to stop your jobs when not used!

 ## Minimal basic setup
 The step-by-step instructions for first time users to quickly get a notebook running.
 Make sure you are on the EPFL wifi or connected to the VPN.